-They are beautiful creatures but can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.
+Deer are beautiful creatures, but can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 So what do you do about them?

-Well, there are actually quite a few solutions that can help rid you of deer.
-And that is what I have for you today.
+Well, there are quite a few humane solutions that can help you get rid of deer from your garden.
+And that is what we have for you today.

 1. Don’t plant things that tickle their taste buds

 There are certain things that you can plant in your yard that is going to scream ‘endless buffet’ to a deer.
 By not planting too many of these things, it will help make your yard a little less attractive to them.

 This might sound like bad news if you like some of the plants mentioned below, but that’s the compromise you should be willing to make.